 Loose or missing parts

 It’s not uncommon that a part of your braces may come loose or fall off during the course of your treatment.
 If there is no pain or discomfort, an emergency appointment is not required.
-Please contact us, when the government has reduced the Covid-19 pandemic alert level back down to Level 2 or Level 1.

 If you are having difficulties breathing, then it is possible that you may have inhaled a part of your braces.
 Please seek immediate medical attention!